Songplace logo

 The curator network that was previously a set of individual relationships managed over email is now a structured marketplace with its own earning model.
 External curators can join, accept campaigns, schedule songs, and get paid, without Jelmer's team being in the middle of each transaction.

 Commitment, budget discipline, and delivery speed were what Jelmer called out specifically as differentiators in his Clutch review.
-That combination, staying inside cost constraints while shipping fast enough to keep up with a product that had real traction, is what kept the relationship growing for eight years.
+That combination, staying inside cost constraints while shipping fast enough to keep up with a product that had real traction, is what kept the relationship growing for six years.

 For how we build and maintain full-stack AI-native SaaS products at this scale, see our Development service.